 The average manager stops thinkng about employee training the minute after the training program starts.
 Once people are in training, they think their job is done and are onto other things.

 This is the point where your work is just beginning.
-Regular conversation between them and you should be happening both before, during and after the training.
+Regular conversation between the participant(s) and you should be happening both before, during and after the training.
 You want to discuss training goals, application opportunities, concerns that come up, alignment with professional development, and what they are learning in the classroom.
 Good training providers will support and encourage this too.

 Each person in training is being challenged with new ideas and different ways to look at the world and your business.
 The creative potential to innovate may never be higher.
-Sit down and discuss how they are processing what’s being learned.
+Sit down and discuss how they are processing what's being learned.
 Take this opportunity to think differently.
-If you don’t, your competitors will be only too happy to do this with your employee after you’ve already made the financial investment.
+If you don't, your competitors will be only too happy to do this for your former employee after you've already made the financial investment.

 Avoiding these six things doesn't ensure training success, but you greatly reduce the risk of wasting your training dollars.